 Satan’s Hellish Scheme

 If I were Satan and wanted to influence people to be less concerned about their eternal soul, I would stir up lots of confusion about Hell.
 And, that is what he’s done.
 Hell was a relatively non-controversial doctrine for centuries.
 It’s one of only a handful of universally agreed-upon doctrines in history.
-Of course, post-modernism is defined by disagreement and predisposed to disregard Truth.
+But, of course, post-modernism is defined by disagreement and predisposed to disregard Truth.
 So, it shouldn’t surprise us that Hell became a hotly contested, controversial theology.
 However, Satan’s misinformation campaign is silently creeping its way into apostolic thinking like a spider stalking prey.
 This confusion about Hell is deeply concerning, and it’s time to shed some light on Satan’s hellish scheme.

 Why Are People Confused About Hell?

 Before we dive into specific false doctrines, we need to understand why we’re having this problem in the first place.
 Somehow, preaching about Hell became taboo.
 I believe this happened and is happening for several reasons: 1) Preachers are unprepared to defend the paradox of God’s love and judgment.
 2) Preachers are afraid modern hearers can’t handle the truth about Hell.
 3) Some preachers haven’t “settled” a theology about Hell in their hearts.
 4) Preachers are afraid of being labeled wild-eyed lunatics.
 5) Many ministers don’t believe in “scaring” people into Heaven.
 6) They sense that Hell is a taboo subject and simply give in to peer pressure.
 7) Some preachers wanted to distance themselves from genuinely distasteful, hellfire preachers.
-8) Preachers are being influenced by mainstream misinformation about Hell that isn’t rooted in solid biblical exegesis.
+8) Some preachers are being influenced by mainstream misinformation about Hell that isn’t rooted in solid biblical exegesis.
 When preachers are silent, saints become vulnerable to every wind of false doctrine.

 Sadly, saints ingest lots of false doctrine via “Christian” television, radio, social media, and literature.
 They read, see, and hear misinformation all the time.
 Christians who are not comfortable seeking out their own salvation with fear and trembling (Philippians 2:12) are highly susceptible to believing misinformation about Hell (or anything else for that matter).
 It’s easy to blame preachers; however, saints are responsible for growing in God’s Word themselves without being spoon-fed every vital thing from a minister.
 Listen to the frustration in the Apostle Paul’s writings as he reprimands saints in the following passage for their lack of biblical knowledge and understanding:

-” …you have become dull in your [spiritual] hearing and sluggish [even slothful in achieving spiritual insight].
+“…you have become dull in your [spiritual] hearing and sluggish [even slothful in achieving spiritual insight].
 For even though by this time you ought to be teaching others, you actually need someone to teach you over again the very first principles of God’s Word.
 You have come to need milk, not solid food.
 For everyone who continues to feed on milk is obviously inexperienced and unskilled in the doctrine of righteousness (of conformity to the divine will in purpose, thought, and action), for he is a mere infant [not able to talk yet]!
 But solid food is for full-grown men, for those whose senses and mental faculties are trained by practice to discriminate and distinguish between what is morally good and noble and what is evil and contrary either to divine or human law (Hebrews 5:11-14, Amplified Bible).”

 Finally, the Devil knows his time is limited.
-He’s intensifying and strategically honing his attacks.
+So he’s intensifying and strategically honing his attacks.
 Although Revelation 12:12 is speaking of a future event prophetically, it gives insight into how the Devil operates: …rejoice, ye heavens, and ye that dwell in them.
 Woe to the inhabiters of the earth and of the sea! for the Devil is come down unto you, having great wrath, because he knoweth that he hath but a short time (Revelation 12:12).
 When Satan is running out of time, he hits harder.
 Time itself is wrapping up, and even if the Church isn’t fully aware of it, the Devil is.

 Why Does It Matter What People Believe Concerning Hell?